 It’s been the rage for a while now to open cocktail bars that are notoriously ‘difficult’ to find.
-But there’s something to be said about a bar that forces you to seek it out, as if it’s playing hard to get (and that’s one game we love to all fall into the traps of!).
+But there’s something to be said about a bar that forces you to seek it out, as if it’s playing hard to get (and that’s one game we love to all fall into the trap of – and we’re not just talking about dating).
 However, once you’ve made your way through the door and discovered a dimly-lit paradise within, you can sip on your negroni or mojito with a real sense of accomplishment.
 It’s also an easy way to look sophisticated and ‘in the know’ to all your friends.

 But, as you’re reading Secret London here and we’re the go-to-guide for ‘secret’ city tips, we can assume you’re already brimming with all that swanky knowledge.
 So we’re sorry for patronising you if you’ve been to these secret bars in London before…

 Kicking off this roundup of secret bars in London is CellarDoor – an intimate and quirky spot right under One Aldwych which, according to their Instagram page, is where ‘30’s Berlin meets an NY basement dive’.
 As the entrance suggests, this used to actually be a public toilet, and though it’s small, it certainly still packs an almighty punch.
 Regularly hosted by drag queens, they’ve got cabaret, burlesque, and live music regularly in the calendar, and they even turn into a cinema here every so often.
 Now that we can get on board with!

 You’ll find CellarDoor at Zero Aldwych, Wellington Street, London, WC2E 7DN.
 Nearest station is Temple.